imfatant/test/README.md

         /usr/bin/echo out >/sys/class/gpio/gpio80/direction
         /usr/bin/echo 1 >/sys/class/gpio/gpio80/value
         /usr/bin/echo pruecapin_pu >/sys/devices/platform/ocp/ocp:P8_15_pinmux/state:
-    You should use `sudo chmod 0744 /usr/bin/ardupilot/ap` to set permissions for this file.
+    You may want to use `sudo chmod 0744 /usr/bin/ardupilot/ap` to set permissions for this file.

+19) Almost there!
+You must now obtain the latest ArduPlane and ArduCopter executables and place them in the /usr/bin/ardupilot directory.
+Depending on what/who you know or don't know, this may mean building them from scratch.
+Compiling them on the BBBlue itself is an option, but takes an absolute age.
+Patrick explains the process for the BBBMINI here: https://github.com/mirkix/BBBMINI/blob/master/doc/software/software.md.
+For now, I will quickly run through the process of cross-compiling them on a relatively powerful PC running Arch Linux:

+20) To get ArduPilot going, choose which flavour you want and type either:

-19) # systemctl enable arduplane.service
+        sudo systemctl enable arduplane.service
+    Or:

-# systemctl enable arducopter.service...
+        sudo systemctl enable arducopter.service
+    After you reboot, your ArduPilot should start automatically.

 -- Imf